ImFstAsFckBoi/Araceae/README.md

 # Araceae
-A collection of random, but useful, classes and function collected over a few years
+A collection of random, but useful, classes and functions collected over a few years

 ## Build and install